Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Proofs

-Notice that $\bar{Y}_{ij}$ represents the long-run average fluid rate of carriers who actually ship a load in lane $(i,j)$, which should be no more than the (fluid) demand rate $d_{ij}$ in lane $(i,j)$: $\bar{Y}_{ij}\le d_{ij}$.
-Then, the following constraints are necessary for any mechanism under which the system is stable:
+or alternatively, \rr{ where the expectation is taken with respect to the stationary distribution of the Markov chain induced by a given policy.
+Taking expectation on both sides of Eq~\eqref{eq: sum Y and V = S} and defining $\bar{S}_{j}:=\Ex [S_{jt}]$, $\bar{Y}_{jk} := \Ex[Y_{jkt}]$, and $\bar{V}_j := \Ex[V_{jt}]$, we have } Taking expectation on both sides of the system dynamics equation Eq~\eqref{eq: dynamics of St}, we have \rr{ where Eq~\eqref{Z conditional on Y} holds because for a given value of $Y_{ijt}$, $Z_{ijt}$ follows a binomial distribution with parameters $(q_{ij},Y_{ijt})$.} Notice that $\bar{Y}_{ij}$ represents the long-run average fluid rate of carriers who actually ship a load from node $i$ to node $j$, which should be no more than the (fluid) demand rate $d_{ij}$ from node $i$ to node $j$, i.e., $\bar{Y}_{ij}\le d_{ij}$.
+Then, the following constraints are necessary for any mechanism under which the system is stable: \rr{ } Therefore, we can conclude that the constraints of \textsf{FA} are necessary conditions for any mechanism under which the system is stable. \Halmos \end{proof}